santosh-d3vpl3x/druid/docs/development/extensions-contrib/consul.md

 This extension is useful when:
 - Your infrastructure already uses Consul for service discovery
-- You want to run Druid without ZooKeeper for node discovery (ZooKeeper is still required for coordinator/overlord leader election unless using Kubernetes)
+- You want to run Druid without ZooKeeper entirely (this extension provides both service discovery and leader election)
-- You want a lightweight service discovery mechanism with health checking
+- You want a lightweight service discovery and coordination mechanism with health checking

 ## Configuration